MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-whatsapp-channel.md

 ---
-title: "Configure a WhatsApp channel through Twilio | MicrosoftDocs"
+title: "Configure WhatsApp channel through Twilio | MicrosoftDocs"
 description: "Learn about the WhatsApp channel through Twilio and how to configure the channel in Omnichannel for Customer Service."
 author: neeranelli
 ms.author: nenellim